 Who we are

-This website is operated by The Royal Foundation of The Prince and Princess of Wales, which is the operating name of The Royal Foundation of The Duke and Duchess of Cambridge, a Registered Charity No. 1132048.
+This website is operated by The Royal Foundation of The Prince and Princess of Wales, a Registered Charity No. 1132048.
 As a wholly owned subsidiary, The TRF Trading Company (registered company number 07506603) that carries out commercial activities for The Foundation, is subject to The Foundation’s policies and procedures.
 The Foundation and The TRF Trading Company are the controllers of the personal information that is collected through the site or otherwise as set out below.

 Our patrons are The Prince and Princess of Wales.
 We sometimes share personal information with them for the purposes set out in this Notice below, and they will sometimes share personal information with us where it is lawful and appropriate to do so.
 In those cases, we are usually sharing data with the Royal Household.
 For example, we may share limited information about our supporters attending an event at which our patrons may be present, or our patrons may share the details of individuals with the Foundation who have expressed an interest to our patrons in being involved in our work and Projects.